sara-nl/griddocs/source/Pages/FAQ.rst

 FAQ
 ***

 Check out in this page the most commonly asked questions about Grid.
-If you still don't find an answer, please contact us at helpdesk@surfsara.nl:
+If you still have questions, please contact us at helpdesk@surfsara.nl:

 .. contents::
     :depth: 4